-Personal, Social, Health and Citizenship Education (PSHCE) gives pupils the knowledge, skills and attributes they need to keep themselves healthy and safe and to manage their lives in modern Britain, now and in the future.
+Personal, Social, Health, Economic and Citizenship Education (PSHEC) gives pupils the knowledge, skills and attributes they need to keep themselves healthy and safe and to manage their lives in modern Britain, now and in the future.

-School Curriculum for Personal, Social, Health and Citizenship (PSHCE) Education
+School Curriculum for Personal, Social, Health, Economic and Citizenship (PSHEC) Education

-Our teaching of PSHCE , including key content and objectives, are underpinned by:
+Our teaching of PSHEC , including key content and objectives, are underpinned by:

-Across all year groups, we teach and revisit the following broad areas of PSHCE, although there are links between the various strands:
+Across all year groups, we teach and revisit the following broad areas of PSHEC, although there are links between the various strands:

 Physical Health and Well Being